Man1ish/csgeneticalgorithm/README.md

      - fitness_score = max([sum of task executed Edge1, ....., Sum of tasks executed in EdgeN ])

   4. Selection operator
-     - We use roulette tournament selection
+     - We use tournament selection
   5. Crossover operator
      - We use single point crossover
   6. Mutation operator